Ernesto905/MLOps/README.md

 # Machine Learning Pipeline Orchestration with ZenML

 ## Introduction
-The repository documents the development of an automated, end-to-end machine learning pipeline.
-Using ZenML as the orchestration layer, the objective is to create cloud-independent, production ready, infrastructure for a variety of model use cases such as sentiment analysis, prediction with linear regression, and perhaps some non-supervised workloads.
+This repository showcases an automated, end-to-end machine learning pipeline, from data preprocessing to model training.
+It uses ZenML as the orchestration layer.
+It provides infrastructure for training a distil-bert model on sentiment analysis, as well as a simple linear regression model.
+The models used are small enough to run locally on most laptops.

-## Note
-This README serves as a dynamic document, subject to updates as the project evolves and more insights on ZenML's capabilities and its interoperability with AWS/GCP/Mlflow are gathered.
-As time goes on, the tools employed are subject to substitution or removal, if too many issues arise given ZenML as the backbone.
-More documentation will be included as the project grows.

 ## Project Overview
+The following tools were used in the creation of this pipeline

+### ZenML
-This project aims to demonstrate the effective use of several tools for orchestrating a machine learning workflow.
-ZenML serves as the central component, coordinating between the following elements:
+ZenML serves as the central component, coordinating between the different pipeline stages

 ### MLFlow
-Experiment tracking and model versioning.
+Experiment tracking and model metric visualization

-### AWS
-Sagemaker for model training and deployment of model endpoints for inference.
-S3 for artifact storage

 ## Running the pipeline
 Create a data directory at the root of the project and import the presently working  into data directory of the root of the project.